k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/12_batch_sync_commands.md

 # Batch Commands

+Note that all the following commands are implemented in the [Batch Monitor Dashboard](/articles/20_jobs_and_batch_services/18_batch_monitor.md).

-The Fabric runtime environment provides the following sets of Batch commands:
+The Fabric runtime environment enables the execution of the following sets of Batch commands:

 **Instances Migration**